Ethrel/NPA-Mobile/README.md

 # NOTE
 This project was created solely for my own use.
 PRs and bus reports are welcome, though I don't plan on providing any major level of support.
 For the most part, this project is provided as-is.

+# Account Data
+To see more information about account data, see [The Account Deletion Page](https://ethrel.github.io/NPA-Mobile/pages/Account%20Deletion.md)